Mclefti/Wave-Intereference-Terrain-Generation/README.md

 📦 Requirements

 Python 3.9+
+listed in requrements.txt

 Install dependencies via pip:

-pip install numpy matplotlib noise pywavelets tk
+pip install -r requirements.txt

-(Optional: if you use Blender integration or 3D OBJ export, these are already supported via NumPy output.)

 🚀 How to Run

 Clone or download this repository, then in your terminal:

-python main.py
+python terrain_ui.py

 The graphical UI will launch automatically.